Oracle’s Java SE Audits Under the Employee-Based Licensing Model

 - Reference Oracle’s records or policies, for instance, noting that Java SE subscriptions have changed or that they want to ensure you’re properly licensed.

 For example, a soft audit email may ask for “the total number of Java installations and the versions in use across your enterprise, along with any Oracle Java licenses you have.”
-This initial outreach is often polite and framed as a customer service.
+This initial outreach is often polite and framed as customer service.
 Many organizations underestimate these emails, not realizing they are the opening move of a compliance audit.

 Oracle is known for persistent follow-ups.
 They may send reminder emails or call over several weeks to a few months, reiterating the request.
-According to industry experts, Oracle will continue these communications for roughly three months, and if a customer still hasn’t engaged, Oracle will produce evidence to escalate the matter.

 This evidence often includes logs of Java downloads or update installations that Oracle has tied to your company (for instance, via your corporate network’s IP addresses or Oracle SSO accounts used by employees).